Is HUYA Inc. (HUYA) a Keeper?

 China Renaissance gave a rating of “Hold” to HUYA, setting the target price at $22 in the report published on November 05th of the previous year.

-Volatility was left at 5.19%, however, over the last 30 days, the volatility rate increased by 3.92%, as shares surge +9.34% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -12.65% lower at present.
+Volatility was left at 4.58%, however, over the last 30 days, the volatility rate increased by 5.05%, as shares sank -7.23% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -18.20% lower at present.

 Stock Fundamentals for HUYA